Heart Artifact Removal in Electrohysterography Measurements Using Algebraic Differentiators: Introduction

-This work addresses ECG artifact removal using algebraic differentiators, a tool from control theory for model-free derivative estimation \cite{Mboup2009, Othmane2022}.
-Detecting sparse impulsive events (heartbeats) in signals corrupted by baseline drift and periodic interference is structurally analogous to fault detection and isolation (FDI) \cite{frank1990, Gao2015}.
-Algebraic differentiators are well-suited for this task, providing baseline suppression and noise rejection while enabling low computational complexity through causal FIR filtering \cite{kiltz2014, Kiltz2013}.
+This work addresses ECG artifact removal using algebraic differentiators, a tool from control theory for model-free derivative estimation \cite{Mboup2009, Othmane2022}, well-suited for detecting sparse impulsive cardiac events in signals corrupted by baseline drift and periodic interference, with noise rejection and low computational complexity via causal FIR filtering \cite{kiltz2014, Kiltz2013}.

-The main contributions are: (i) a distributional signal model that represents impulsive physiological events, (ii) a systematic cardiac artifact removal method based on algebraic differentiators with explicit parameter design for simultaneous powerline interference suppression and baseline attenuation, including theoretical analysis of noise rejection and frequency selectivity, (iii) a cross-channel clustering algorithm exploiting spatial coherence to distinguish cardiac pulses from localized artifacts without auxiliary ECG references, and (iv) experimental validation on EHG recordings comparing the proposed method against template subtraction, demonstrating effective artifact removal that preserves signal integrity outside the detected pulse locations, with low computational complexity and no training requirements.
+The main contributions are: (i) a distributional signal model that represents impulsive physiological events, (ii) a systematic cardiac artifact removal method based on algebraic differentiators with constraint-based parameter selection for simultaneous powerline interference suppression and baseline attenuation, including theoretical analysis of noise rejection and frequency selectivity, (iii) a cross-channel clustering algorithm exploiting spatial coherence to distinguish cardiac pulses from localized artifacts without auxiliary ECG references, and (iv) proof-of-concept validation on EHG recordings from two healthy volunteers, comparing the proposed method against template subtraction and demonstrating effective artifact removal that preserves signal integrity outside the detected pulse locations, with low computational complexity and no training requirements.

-The remainder of the paper is organized as follows.
-Section~\ref{sec:data} describes the data acquisition and formalizes the problem statement.
-Section~\ref{sec:model} presents the signal decomposition model and assumptions.
-Section~\ref{sec:artifact_removal} details the algebraic differentiator-based artifact removal method, including parameter design and pulse detection.
-Section~\ref{sec:results} presents experimental results on EHG recordings.
-Finally, Section~\ref{sec:conclusion} concludes with a summary and outlook.
+The paper is structured as follows: Section~\ref{sec:data} describes the data acquisition.
+Section~\ref{sec:model} presents the signal model.
+The removal algorithm is detailed in Section~\ref{sec:artifact_removal} and Section~\ref{sec:results} presents experimental results.
+Section~\ref{sec:conclusion} concludes the works and presents discusses future works.